gboeing/ppd430/syllabus/readme.md

   - Mattern, A City Is Not a Computer.
 Places.
 [Direct link](https://placesjournal.org/article/a-city-is-not-a-computer/).

-Individual reflection 5 due the night before class
+Individual reflection 5 due the day before class.